doctrine/dbal/docs/en/reference/sharding.rst

 - 'wrapperClass' - Selecting the PoolingShardConnection as above.
 - 'global' - An array of database parameters that is used for connecting to the global database.
-- 'shards' - An array of of shard database parameters.
+- 'shards' - An array of shard database parameters.
 You have to specifiy an 'id' parameter for each of the shard configurations.
 - 'shardChoser' - Implementation of the
   ``Doctrine\Shards\DBAL\ShardChoser\ShardChoser`` interface.